CodeStix/Beat-360fyer-Plugin/README.md

 - You can install this mod using ModAssistant.
 - Or install this mod manually my downloading a release from the [releases](https://github.com/CodeStix/Beat-360fyer-Plugin/releases) tab and placing it in the `Plugins/` directory of your modded Beat Saber installation.

+After doing this, **every** beatmap will have the 360/90 degree mode.

 ## Algorithm

 The algorithm is completely deterministic and does not use random chance, it generates rotation events based on the notes in the *Standard* beatmap.